Paying Your Student Loans: 4 Painless Steps

 Nelnet wants to improve the odds of every student ending up with a positive financial balance sheet after graduation, along with skills to build good financial habits for life.
 The Money Monday’s webinar series offers students a free, easy-to-access way to learn about money from the comfort of your own computer.
 Simply sign up and then join the scheduled webinars to learn about a new topic each time.

 So you see, there no reason to fear or ignore your student loans.
 There are many options for every student, in every situation!

 Please feel free to contact me if you need any further information about your loan servicers or repayment programs.

 719-622-3600 ext 1244

 Laura Grande works full time as a Default Manager helping students with their student loans at the Colorado Springs Campus of CollegeAmerica.
-She plans to pursuing a degree in Forensic Accounting beginning September of 2011.
+She plans to pursue a degree in Forensic Accounting beginning September of 2011.